We plant the tropical dry forest back

 The state of the tropical dry forest

-Why every hectare counts
+Why every hectare matters

 <5%

-Of original global TDF still standing
+Of the world's original tropical dry forest still standing

 8-9%

-Remains in Colombia (Humboldt, MinAmbiente)
+Located in Colombia (Humboldt, MinAmbiente)

 ~720k ha

-National remnant, of the ~9 million originals
+National remnant, of the ~9 million original

 91-92%

-Our response in Villanueva, Bolívar
+Our work in Villanueva, Bolívar

 21.888